This site is intended for healthcare professionals

 • very rarely BIA-ALCL has been found when a lump develops next to an implant, or within the tough fibrous tissue that can build up around an implant (termed the capsule)

-• estimate is based on data for all types of breast implants, including breast tissue expanders, that we know were sold in the UK
+• estimate is based on data for all types of breast implants, including breast tissue expanders

-• in the confirmed cases of BIA-ALCL in people with breast implants reported to the MHRA, there has been one death.
-There have also been two deaths from ALCL which were not related to their breast implants
+• of the confirmed cases of BIA-ALCL in people with breast implants in the UK, there has been one death reported to the MHRA

 Information for healthcare professionals